malek-luky/Automatic-Wheel-Assembly-Detection/reports/README.md

 >
 > Answer:

-To be sure that our results are reproducible, we need two things: exactly same software and ideally also exactly the same hardware.
+To have reproducible results we need two things:  same software and ideally also exactly the same hardware.
 For the software side of view, we are using versioning on GitHub, config files using OmegaConf, dvc for data, and conda for the same python and dependencies versions.
 This ensures that at any point in the time, we can get exactly the same setup to reproduce the model.

-On the other hand, when it comes to hardware, shipping entire computer is not an easy (and right thing) to do.
-For that, we are using Docker.
+Shipping entire computer is not an easy (and right thing) to do.
 Inside the dockerfile, we exactly specify what setup we are using.
 The packages are described inside the environemnt.yml (since our docker is using conda which can often automatically solve the conflicts between packages).
 Therefore when we want to reproduce our meassurements.
-Not only that we have exactly the specs of our computer, but even if we decide to use e.g. different packages, entrypoint or whatever you can change inside the dockerfile, we can just checkout the commmit on git and reproduce the experiment from the past.
+Not only that we have exactly the specs of our computer, but even if we decide to use e.g. different packages or entrypoint, we can just checkout the commmit on git and reproduce the experiment from the past.

 Using proper versioning and often commits ensures that no information is lost when running experiments.
 Additionally, using tools such as Weights & Biases to log training progress and other important metrics/artifacts in your code, helps to keep track of the experiments and their results.